stxph05/Web-Development/README.md

     Step 2: Access the .zip folder on your file explorer & unzip it.

     Step 3: Go to the html folder & click on any html files.
 If you want to access the main page, click on index.html first.

+# NOTE:
+- project required website to be made with a specification of 1024px x 1500px